 EDTE 251.
 Education for a Democratic, Pluralistic Society.
 Advanced study of social and psychological issues which need to be considered in education relating to the client, the educator, the community and society.
-Addresses implications of theories of learning, assessment, individual differences and social/political influences.
-3 units.
+Addresses implications of theories of learning, assessment, individual differences, cultural, historical, philosophical, and social/political influences.
+Includes an overview of research and an introduction to APA formatting.
+Must be taken first semester in EDTE uncohorted Masters' program.
+Units: 3.0.
 EDTE 262.
 Experiencing the Arts in Education.
 Involves experiencing, appreciating and generating the arts.
 Develops a creative, collaborative community for learning and teaching through the arts which will be sustained throughout the Master of Arts in Education (Curriculum and Instruction) and beyond.
-Prerequisite: Admission into the Masters of Arts in Education (Curriculum and Instruction) or instructor permission.
-3 units.
+Prerequisite: Admission into the Masters of Arts in Education (Curriculum and Instructor permission.
+Units: 3.0.

 EDTE 266.
 Women and Education.
 Examination and analysis of methods, practices and materials prevalent in educational institutions, at all levels and their ultimate effect on the female both as an individual and as a member of society.
 Students will examine the limiting factors in their own sex-role socialization and the dangers of perpetuating them in their own teaching.
-3 units.
+Units: 3.0.

 EDTE 267.
 The Human Brain and Its Function for Effective Teaching and Learning.
 Brain-based teaching and learning practices are related directly to the functions of the limbic system; the frontal, parietal, temporal and occipital lobes; and the reticular activating system, brainstem and vestibular apparatus.
 Students will understand why, from a brain perspective, certain learning/teaching practices are successful/unsuccessful.
 Prerequisite: Graduate status.
-3 units.
+Units: 3.0.

 EDTE 268.
 Gender Perspectives on Schooling, Past-Present.
 Examines gender dynamics within schools analyzing theories of education in order to understand the role of gender in schools, past and present.
 Using historical and philosophical lenses, female and male schooling experiences will be examined.
 The historical experiences of women of color will be of particular interest.
 We will also explore ideas and pedagogies associated with gay and lesbian theory, masculinity studies, and anti-oppressive education.
-3 units.
+Units: 3.0.

 EDTE 280.
 Fundamentals of Online Pedagogy.
 Introduces students to a variety of online instructional strategies and skills.
 Will include an introduction to distributed education, including synchronous and asynchronous modes of instruction, and their applications to instruction.
 Prerequisite: Acceptance into Master of Arts (Educational Technology).
-3 units.
+Units: 3.0.

 EDTE 281.
 Tools and the Curriculum.
 Seamlessly blends basic technological applications with established areas of the curriculum.
-Students will create and use word-processing, database, and spreadsheet applications as integrated facets of well-established teaching strategies.
+Students will create and use word-processing, database, and spread-sheet applications as integrated facets of well-established teaching strategies.
 Learning and applying strategies to new and unique problem-solving situations is expected.
 Participants in this cluster will use a number of procedures that enhance the use of communication tools including e-mail, online learning, and multimedia.
 In the process, students evaluate and synthesize theories of learning best suited to developing new instructional strategies.
 Prerequisite: Acceptance into Master of Arts (Educational Technology).
-3 units.
+Units: 3.0.

 EDTE 282.
 Strategies for Application and Presentation.
 Develops techniques for presenting and teaching thinking skills and problem solving in schools.
 Students research social and cultural problems as well as local and curricular problems and apply teaching strategies that develop higher-order thinking processes.
 Inquiry and problem-based strategies are used and integrated with technological applications.
 Students design web-based units that focus on logic as well as creative thinking that lead toward a solution to curricular or social and cultural problems.
 Prerequisite: Acceptance into Master of Arts (Educational Technology).
-3 units.
+Units: 3.0.